MA in Organizational Leadership

 General Electives (12 Hours)

-Students may transfer up to 12 hours from another graduate program to fulfill program requirements (if courses meet transfer requirements - grade of B or above, and will meet the six year time frame of degree completion.
-Please contact us).
+Students may transfer up to 12 hours from another graduate program to fulfill program requirements (if courses meet transfer requirements - from a regionally accrediated university, grade of B or above, and will meet the six year time frame of degree completion, etc..
+Please contact us for advisor approval).